I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_async_stream.md

 <div class="alert"><b>Note</b>  In Windows 7 and later versions of Windows, you can specify new values higher speed and  greater sized payloads.
 For more information, see <a href="https://msdn.microsoft.com/5473C6AC-284C-41B1-AA67-75696BE96C24">New Flags for Speed and Payload Size</a> and <a href="https://msdn.microsoft.com/5473C6AC-284C-41B1-AA67-75696BE96C24">IEEE 1394 IOCTL Changes</a> in Device Driver Interface (DDI) Changes in Windows 7.</div>
 <div> </div>

-`Reserved`

-Reserved.
-Drivers must set this to zero.

-`ulSynch`

-Specifies the Sy field for any packets generated from this request.

-`ulTag`

-Specifies the Tag field for any packets generated from this request.

 ## Requirements